christiansatumich/Announcements/README.md

 - 🥳 **Celebration Lunch**:
     - Nov 23 at 11AM.
 Location TBA.
     - Bring your topmost enjoyment of Christ from this semester to share with everyone!
+- 🎸 **Singing Time**
+    - Dec 5 at 6:30PM at the Kilkennys'.
+Contact for details and rides!
 - 🙌 **Spring College Retreat**:
     - Feb 28 - Mar 2 in Joliet, IL
     - Details TBA